ub3rsick/ub3rsick.github.io/_posts/2017-08-21-slae-x86-assignment-4-custom-encoder.md

 ### Additive XOR operation [XOR Kung Fu]

 Let our original shellcode be : A1, A2, A3, A4, A5.
 Then we can represent our encoded shellcode as : B1, B2, B3, B4, B5.
-Where each byte of the encoded shellcode is computed as follows
+Where each byte of the encoded shellcode is computed as follows:

 B1 = A1

 B2 = A1⊕A2 = B1⊕A2

 B3 = A1⊕A2⊕A3 = B2⊕A3

 B4 = A1⊕A2⊕A3⊕A4 = B3⊕A4

 B5 = A1⊕A2⊕A3⊕A4⊕A5 = B4⊕A5

 We can use the following operations to get back each byte of the shellcode from Additive XOR encoded shellcode.

 A1 = B1

 A2 = B2⊕B1 = (A1⊕A2) ⊕ A1 = A2

 A3 = B3⊕B2 = (A1⊕A2⊕A3) ⊕ (A1⊕A2) = A3

 A4 = B4⊕B3 = (A1⊕A2⊕A3⊕A4) ⊕ (A1⊕A2⊕A3) = A4

 A5 = B5⊕B4 = (A1⊕A2⊕A3⊕A4⊕A5) ⊕ (A1⊕A2⊕A3⊕A4) = A5

 ### XNRR3AX Encoder